bespokewd1/BespokeAgency/src/content/blog/online-store-guide-for-entrepreneurs.md

 <h3>Get Started with Shopify</h3>

-Ready to bring your business online? <a href="https://shopify.pxf.io/c/5804036/1061744/13624" target="_blank">Sign up for Shopify here</a> and start building your online store today!
+Ready to bring your business online? <a href="https://shopify.pxf.io/c/5804036/1061744/13624" target="_top">Sign up for Shopify here</a> and start building your online store today!
 It’s time to launch your brand, reach new customers, and grow your business effortlessly with Shopify’s powerful tools and support.